‘Legendary Dad Bod’: Florida dad competing for $25K prize, raising money for pediatric cancer patients - NewsBreak

 He said the prize money would help his family “enormously.”
 He doesn’t want anything extravagant and, in addition to bills, he would spend the rest on his family.

-“Doing some repairs on the house… I have a kind of large dog – it’s a Cane Corso, it’s a type of mastiff – I would love to fence in the yard so she could run free and walk without the leash,” he said.Tiny taqueria: Former ATM now selling street tacos in Dunedin
+“Doing some repairs on the house… I have a kind of large dog – it’s a Cane Corso, it’s a type of mastiff – I would love to fence in the yard so she could run free and walk without the leash,” he said.PCBPD donates to a local school for students with special needs

 Of course, with a competition devoted to fatherhood, Perez is thinking about his kids.